nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 - 2.03.P9) Domestic laws with the standards set by the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) and the Convention on the Rights of the Child (CRC).

+#### Activities [2.03]

+##### 2.03.A01) NO-TITLE

+- 2.03.A01.01) Identifying and addressing gender pay gap in the workforce.

+- 2.03.A01.02) Tackling legal and practical obstacles that adversely affect women’s land rights.

+- 2.03.A01.03) Revising existing labor laws and introduce new regulations to address specific challenges faced by working women and ensure job security.

+- 2.03.A01.04) Taking measures to alleviate the burden of predatory microfinance loans with high interest rates on women.

+- 2.03.A01.05) Enhancing the access to banking and financial services to support women’s entrepreneurship.

+- 2.03.A01.06) Institutionalizing national labor force surveys to recognize and account for unpaid care work, including childcare, elderly care, and support for the people with disabilities.

+- 2.03.A01.07) Reducing the burden of unpaid care work on women

+- 2.03.A01.08) Increasing women’s political participation through political education and organizing.

+- 2.03.A01.09) Enacting laws and policies to ensure at least 50% representation of women gradually, in political institutions.

+- 2.03.A01.10) Improving education, healthcare, transportation, and other public services to ease the challenges faced by women.

+- 2.03.A01.11) Implementing the Law Commission’s 2012 recommendations to ensure safe termination of pregnancy.

+- 2.03.A01.12) Offering comprehensive sexual and reproductive health education and services tailored to all age groups.

+- 2.03.A01.13) Combating period poverty by providing women and girls tax relief, financial support, and other essential resources.

+- 2.03.A01.14) Revising laws and procedures to guarantee protection from gender-based violence and harassment in workplaces, public transport, and other places.

+- 2.03.A01.15) Revising discriminatory laws, including panel code 365 and 365 (a) that oppress women, children and other marginalized groups.

+- 2.03.A01.16) Expanding constitutional protections to ensure no discrimination based on gender identity or sexual orientation.

+- 2.03.A01.17) Increasing access to state services, including healthcare, legal assistance, social protection, and justice for the LGBTIQ+ communities.

+- 2.03.A01.18) Implementing legal and institutional reforms in relevant bodies, such as the Human Rights Commission and Legal Aid Commission, to safeguard the rights of marginalized groups.

+- 2.03.A01.19) Developing a code of conduct and establish standards for state officials, including law enforcement, on interacting with gender identity groups.

+- 2.03.A01.20) Creating a dedicated secretariat to protect the rights of marginalized groups.

 ### 2.04) A safer world for children - A creative future generation

 #### Introduction [2.04]